alexliniger/MPCC/C++/README.md

 ### TODO

 There are still several things which should be added to the project.
-Most of them are marked with TODO in the code
+Most of them are marked with TODO in the code.